noahgibbs/self_conscious_dgd/02_History.md

 ## MUDs and Commercial Use

 There have been a few traditional-style LPMuds built on DGD over the years, most prominently one called Xyllomer.
-Since they never used a DGD-specific layer like the Kernel Library, they were unable to use some of DGD's most powerful features, like full recompile-in-place persistence.
+Since they never used a DGD-specific layer like the Kernel Library or Cloud Server, they were unable to use some of DGD's most powerful features, like full recompile-in-place persistence.

 There have also been a few experimental DGD-specific game libraries such as my own (now long-defunct) Phantasmal MUDLib.
 None of them ever got used for a game with more users than you have fingers as far as I know.